Degenerative spine disorders

-Degenerative spine disorders affect millions of people worldwide, and the majority of all Americans will experience some form of neck or back pain due to deterioration in the spinal column.
+Degenerative spine disorders affect millions of people worldwide and most people will experience some form of neck or back pain due to deterioration in the spinal column at some point in their lives.
 The good news is that these disorders are treatable.
 Educating yourself about the different types of disorders and what you can do to relieve yourself of pain is the first step to combating degenerative spine disorders.

 First, let’s discuss the two main types of degenerative spine conditions, which include:

-- Degenerative disc in the spine – the breakdown of the soft, gel-filled discs in between the vertebrae.
-As discs deteriorate, pieces can break off and clog spinal nerve passageways, pinching nerves and causing pain, numbness, tingling and muscle weakness.
+- Degenerative disc disease in the spine.
+This condition involves the breakdown of the soft, gel-filled discs in between the vertebrae.
+As discs deteriorate they can lose height, bulge or herniate, leading to nerve compression and resulting in symptoms of pain, tingling, numbness and muscle weakness.

-- Degenerative spine arthritis – the breakdown of joint cartilage in the facet joints of the spine.
+- Degenerative spinal arthritis.
+This condition describes the breakdown of cartilage in the facet joints of the spine.
 The facet joints form hinge-like connections between vertebrae.
-Erosion of cartilage between the joints impedes their ability to move freely, leading to warm pain, joint locking, limited range of motion and the formation of painful bone spurs.
+Erosion of cartilage between the joints impedes their ability to move freely, leading to aches, stiffness limited range of motion and the formation of painful bone spurs.

-Next, exploring the more specific injuries that can occur from degenerative spine disorders will help you learn how to create a chronic back pain treatment regimen that is suited to our own individual needs:
+Next, exploring the more specific injuries that can occur from degenerative spine disorders will help you learn how to create a chronic back pain treatment plan that is suited to your own needs:

-- Herniated disc or bulging disc – A disc tears (or “herniates”), allowing the inner contents to extrude into the spinal canal.
-Or, a disc can have a contained bulge that presses upon a nerve root or the spinal cord.
+- Herniated disc or bulging disc.
+A disc tears, allowing the inner contents to push into the spinal canal.
+Or, a disc can have a contained bulge that presses on a nerve root or the spinal cord.

-- Bone spur – Also the result of degenerative spine arthritis, bone spur growth on vertebrae can cause neural decompression.
+- Bone spur.
+Also the result of degenerative spine arthritis, bone spur growth on vertebrae can cause neural compression.